4 Best Travel Cards in Australia

 If you head overseas frequently, make sure the card you use has the best exchange rates.
-This will make a big difference to the cost of buying the currency.
+This will make a big difference to the cost of buying currency.
 It's also important to avoid a card that has a reload fee.

 The other fee to look out for is the cross currency conversion fee.
 This is particularly relevant for frequent travellers.

-Cross Currency Conversion Example: Chris loads up 5,000 US dollars but when he stops off in Thailand, the transaction goes through in Thai Baht.
+Cross currency conversion example: Chris loads up $5,000 US dollars but when he stops off in Thailand, the transaction goes through in Thai Baht.
 He can still use the US dollars on his travel card but may incur an additional fee to convert it to Thai Baht.

 Our verdict: Travelex Money Card